-Upon identifying an outbreak, the County will notify your department and begin to implement mandatory testing for all employees that were physically at that department/division during the last 14 days.
+Upon identifying an outbreak, the County will notify your department and will make COVID-19 testing available for employees that were physically at that department/division during the last 14 days.
 A second test will be conducted a week after.